 When chaplains write the religious accommodation interview memorandum, they are not required to make a recommendation regarding whether or not the request should be approved.
-If chaplains clearly address the religious basis of the request and the sincerity of the request, commanders can make well-informed recommendations for approval or disapproval.
+If chaplains clearly address the religious basis of the request, the sincerity of the request, and the issue of burden, commanders can make well-informed recommendations for approval or disapproval.
 In turn, the officer with decision authority for the specific religious accommodation request will be well-equipped to take appropriate action.